Radiohead “Minidiscs [Hacked]” (2019)

 “We got hacked last week – someone stole Thom (Yorke)’s minidisc archive from around the time of OK Computer, and reportedly demanded $150,000 on threat of releasing it.
 So instead of complaining – much – or ignoring it, we’re releasing all 18 hours on bandcamp in aid of Extinction Rebellion.
 Just for the next 18 days.
 So for £18 you can find out if we should have paid that ransom.
 Never intended for public consumption (though some clips did reach the cassette in the OK Computer reissue) it’s only tangentially interesting.
 And very, very long.
 Not a phone download.
 Rainy out, isn’t it though?”

-However, this site contradicted that ransom story and purported to tell the less intriguing true story about how the recordings were actually leaked.
+However, the ransom story was contradicted by some who told a less intriguing story about how the recordings were actually leaked.

 Whatever the truth may have been, the band did sell the digital album on Bandcamp for 18 GBP, beginning on June 11th of 2019 and ending on the 28th of that month.
 The site warned that the full album, titled Minidiscs [Hacked], was 1.8 GB in size – so, if you happen to come across this massive digital album, be sure you have enough disc space and a high-speed internet connection to handle the download.
 The 18 tracks were only labelled as “MD111” through “MD128”, and almost every track was as long as a full-length CD.
-This shared Google Doc attempted the Herculean task of describing the extensive contents of each minidisc, as did the Rateyourmusic entry.
+The Rateyourmusic entry attempted the Herculean task of describing the extensive contents of each minidisc.

 Speaking as someone who binge-streamed the minidisc files during that brief time they were available on Bandcamp, I would describe Minidiscs [Hacked] as a treasure trove for devotees of Radiohead, particularly admirers of the OK Computer album.
 Although a very high percentage of the recordings have bootleg sound quality, the mostly lo-fi delight is hardly ever boring, giving us a long look at the arty OK Computer-era material in often more primitive form, and in various working stages.